Robotron: 2084: Development

+Though contemporary games began to use scrolling to facilitate larger levels, the pair chose a single screen to confine the action.
+Jarvis aimed to outdo the tension in Space Invaders as the aliens crowd the player.
+To instill panic in the player, the protagonist is initially placed in the center of the game's action and must deal with projectiles coming from multiple directions, as opposed to previous shooting games, such as Space Invaders and Galaxian, where enemies attack from a single direction.
+This made for more challenging gameplay, an aspect Jarvis took pride in.

+The developers derived the game's Orwellian world from George Orwell's seminal dystopian story Nineteen Eighty-Four (pictured).

-The developers felt a rescue theme similar to Defender—one of their previous games—was needed to complete the game, and added a human family as a method to motivate players to earn a high score.
-The rescue aspect also created a situation where players had to constantly reevaluate their situation to choose the optimal action: run from enemies, shoot enemies, or rescue humans.
-Inspired by George Orwell's Nineteen Eighty-Four, Jarvis and DeMar worked the concept of an Orwellian world developed into the plot.
-The two noticed, however, that 1984 was approaching, but the state of the real world did not match that of the book.
-They decided to set the game further in the future, the year 2084, to provide a more realistic timeframe for their version of "Big Brother".
-Jarvis, a science fiction fan, based the Robotrons on the idea that computers would eventually become advanced entities that helped humans in everyday life.
+The developers felt a rescue theme similar to Defender was needed to complete the game and added a human family as a method to motivate the player to earn a high score.
+The additional aspect forced the player to constantly reevaluate their situation to choose the optimal action: avoid enemy attacks to survive, defeat enemies to progress, and save the family to earn points.
+Inspired by George Orwell's Nineteen Eighty-Four, Jarvis and DeMar incorporated an Orwellian world into the plot.
+Since the year 1984 was approaching, they decided to set the game a century into the future to provide a more realistic time frame for their version of "Big Brother".
+Jarvis, a science fiction fan, based the Robotrons on the idea that computers would become advanced entities that helped humans in everyday life.
 He believed the robots would eventually realize that humans are the cause of the world's problems and revolt against them.

-Jarvis and DeMar playtested the game themselves, and continually tweaked the designs as the project progressed.
-Though games at the time began to use scrolling to have larger levels, the developers chose a single screen to confine the action.
-To instill panic in the player, the character was initially placed in the center of the game's action, and had to deal with projectiles coming from multiple directions, as opposed to previous shooting games such as Space Invaders and Galaxian, where the enemies attacked from a single direction.
-This made for more challenging gameplay, an aspect Jarvis took pride in.
-Enemies were assigned to stages in different groups to create themes.
-Early stages were designed to be relatively simple compared to later ones.
-The level of difficulty was designed to increase quickly so players would struggle to complete later stages.
-In retrospect, Jarvis attributes his and DeMar's average player skills to the game's balanced design.
-Though they made the game as difficult as they could, the high end of their skills ended up being a good challenge for expert players.
-The graphics were given a simple appearance to avoid a cluttered game screen, and object designs were made distinct from each other to avoid confusion.
-Black was chosen as the background color to help characters stand out and reduce clutter.
+The pair placed enemies in different groups throughout the stages to create themes.
+Early stages are designed to be relatively simple compared to later ones.
+The difficulty level is designed to increase quickly so players would struggle to complete later stages.
+In retrospect, Jarvis attributed his and DeMar's average player skills to the game's balanced design.
+Though they made the game as difficult as they could, the high end of their skills proved to be a good challenge for expert players.
+The graphics have a simple appearance to avoid a cluttered game screen, and object designs were made distinct from each other to avoid confusion.
+They chose black as the background color to help characters stand out visually and further reduce clutter.

+Enemy designs

+Virtually no behavior in Robotron is deterministic.
+There's always a random factor added to any behavior for more interest.
+We see the game as being pissed off or angry when there has just been a bad lot of random numbers drawn.
+Or we think we are "on a roll", when merely we have gotten a lot of lucky random draws.